 He said along the beauty of cows, personalities of those proposing do play a very important part in the marriage.

-On marriage, it stipulates that one has to be of “marriageable age” without defining the age.
+South Sudan Transitional Constitution recognizes that anyone below the age of 18 is a child.
+However, on marriage, it stipulates that one has to be of “marriageable age” without defining the age.

 Among the Dinka and Nuer culture, someone becomes of marriageable age when they are initiated at the age of 16 or 17.